norepimorphism/noctane/progress.md

 # Progress Log

+# 6/9/2022

+Noctane is now at 6,700 lines of code.
+(There are approximatly 8,600 including blank and comment lines.)

+The CPU module-level documentation is more complete than before, but documentation otherwise is still lacking.

 ## 6/2/2022

 Noctane just hit 5,500 lines of code!
 (There are approximately 7,000 including blank and comment lines.)